 CIS explores how changes in the architecture of computer networks affect the economic environment for innovation and competition on the Internet, and how the law should react to those changes.
 This work has lead us to analyze the issue of network neutrality, perhaps the Internet's most debated policy issue, which concerns Internet user's ability to access the content and software of their choice without interference from network providers.

-“The judge found that the law is on a solid legal foundation and that the ISPs trying to overturn it are not likely to prevail,” said Barbara van Schewick, a law professor at Stanford University, in a statement.
-She penned one of the legal briefs in support of the law and against the internet providers that had sought an injunction to stop it from taking effect.
-Read more about Net neutrality law to take effect in California after judge deals blow to telecom industry
+“The judge found that the law is on a solid legal foundation and that the ISPs trying to overturn it are not likely to prevail,” said Barbara van Schewick, a law professor at Stanford University who contributed legal briefs in support of the law.
+Read more about Net Neutrality May Soon Return Thanks to California Judge